 Controlling personality acts as a natural defense mechanism.
 We can easily see how that works. for example, if your kid stays out for too long at night and has a habit of coming in late, you develop a controlling personality in order to prevent any negative consequences.
 However, that controlling personality is limited to its specific area and apart from controlling their staying out time, you don’t do the same for every small thing that they do every day.
 This can be categorized as a “Good Controlling attribute.”
 But someone who tries to control every aspect of what others do every day makes them a compulsive control freak.
-This, as you assume is not such a good person to have.
+This, as you assume is not such a good person to have as they will do everything to be manipulative and make you their puppets.

 It becomes an annoying and tiring affair to deal with someone who is hell bent on controlling everything that goes around you or the things that you do.
 It can be in your relationship, friendship or amongst your family as well.
 Whatever and whoever it may be, the fact is once you get entangled yourself with a controlling person, your life becomes an endless loop of frustration and depression.